cyanjnpr/karMtka/README.md

 python -m nuitka --deployment --mode=onefile src/main.py
 ```

-### Disclaimer(s)

-- There is a risk of damaging existing notebooks while using this tool.
-- This repository is not affiliated with reMarkable AS.
+This repository is not affiliated with reMarkable AS.